sandialabs/Sola/docs/source/sabl/anatomy/optimization.md

 | `[Mv] = Regularization_Objective_zz_Apply(v, z)`   | Compute the product $\nabla_{\!z,z} R(z) v$       |
 :::

+### Objective Constructor

-A `Dynamic_Objective` object takes the following arguments in its constructor.
+The `Objective` class takes no arguments in the constructor.
+However, the `Dynamic_Objective` class needs user-provided information to define the discretization of the time integral.
+[Table 3](tab:dynamicobjective_constructor) lists the arguments for the constructor.

 :::{table} Constructor arguments of the `Dynamic_Objective` class.
 :align: center